 Then, add the black beans, corn, diced red and green bell peppers, and diced jalapeno and stir to combine.

 Add the dressing and cilantro and stir to combine.
 Season with more salt to taste.

 Garnish with additional cilantro, if desired.

 Substitutions and variations

-- Red and Green Bell Peppers - If you'd like, you can use any combination of bell peppers, such as yellow and orange.
+- Red and Green Bell Peppers - If you'd like, you can use all one color such as only green pepper or only red pepper, or you can use any combination of bell peppers, such as yellow bell pepper and orange peppers.

-- Additional Ingredients - Try adding some vegan pepperjack-style cheese or chopped avocado for some flavor variations.
+- Additional Ingredients - Try adding some vegan pepperjack-style cheese, regular cucumbers, kalamata olives, or chopped avocado for some flavor variations.

 - If you are not serving the pasta salad right away, reserve ¼ cup of the dressing and mix it in right before serving.